jocialmedia/how-to-validate-names/README.md

 I also started a collection of test cases based on the countless examples from articles and other online mentions.

 The current work in progress version of the data set can be accessed [here](/src/assets/test-data-real-cases.json).

+### 4.5.
+Website with analyzing features

+You can visit the prototype [here](https://jocialmedia.github.io/how-to-validate-names/)

 ## 5. Further Reading